Bhaveshz654/Maharashtra-Election-Analysis/README.md

 # Maharashtra-Election-Analysislysis
 Data Visualization of Maharashtra election results and voting patterns in the past three elections.

-I have meticulously analyzed the voting patterns and conducted a region-wise analysis of the last three Maharashtra elections.
+This project was done during my internship with **Ringside Research and Media LLP.** I have meticulously analyzed the voting patterns and conducted a region-wise analysis of the last three Maharashtra elections.
 This comprehensive project paints a vivid picture of Maharashtra's political dynamics, highlighting the trends and shifts in voter preferences over the years.

 **Key insights include:**
 📊 A detailed look at how different regions have voted historically, showcasing significant changes in political leanings.